1 | Scarlet kingsnake |

 Location: extreme south.

-This kingsnake lives in remote desert locations, far from the comfort of Florida or Illinois.
-They’re found in just two states: Texas and New Mexico, and a large swathe of northern Mexico.
-This species has a current record of 146.7cm, and they’re easily one of the most recognisable Lampropeltis species, with their large circular red blotches, and grey scales with almost blue tinges.
-They also have protuberant eyes with a silver iris, and a head more distinct from the neck rather than continuing smoothly.
+The grey-banded kingsnake (Lampropeltis alterna) is one of the most dry-loving kingsnakes, favouring arid, rocky landscapes, with heavy amounts of dry shrubs.
+This species has a current record of 146.7cm, and they’re easily one of the most recognisable Lampropeltis members.
+Grey-banded kingsnakes have large, circular red blotches, contrasting against grey scales with almost blue tinges, both of which have virtually no markings.
+They have protuberant eyes with a silvery iris, and a head which is relatively distinct from the neck rather than continuing smoothly.

-Lampropeltis alterna is one of the most dry-loving kingsnakes, favouring arid, rocky landscapes, with heavy amounts of dry shrubs.
 In the US, this species ranges from 384 metres, to 1860 metres in the Davis Mountains of Texas.
-The most northerly record is 2 miles north of the El Paso Gap, in New Mexico.
+The most northerly record is 2 miles north of the El Paso Gap in New Mexico.

 10 | California kingsnake |